 Are you someone who can easily say “thank you” to your partner?
 Does your partner do little things that matter to you?
 Do they touch you gently in respectful and non-intrusive ways?
 Do you give them inexpensive gifts to show you care?
 How frequently you express gratitude, fondness & admiration can have a powerful impact on your relationship.

-One of the secrets to having relationship happiness is to create a habit where you share fondness and admiration for each other and all that you have together.
+One of the secrets to relationship happiness is to create a habit where you share fondness and admiration for each other and all that you have together.
 Doing this for your partner in their top Love Language goes a long way to making them feel that you truly care about them.
 This is one of the most consistent predictors of relationship quality.
 Couples who express appreciation, admiration and gratitude often are less affected by common relationship stressors such as miscommunication, financial issues, children and in-law problems.

 2. Your ability to compromise and admit mistakes

 In any relationship, there are bound to be fights and misunderstandings.
 This is normal when two people live together.
 The couple who knows how to take responsibility for how they may have contributed to an argument and knows how to apologize effectively has the best chance of keeping their relationship intact.
 Admitting mistakes is not a sign of weakness.
 In fact, the ability to take responsibility, to listen to your partner’s perspective, and to negotiate and compromise with each other are indispensable conflict management skills.
+Learning conflict management skills is highly importnat for relationship happiness.

-According to Dr. Terry Real, founder of Relational Life Institute, a couple’s ability to compromise and give up their pride defines their relationship.
-If both partners can see that they’re not always right and learn to be more accepting of each other’s humanity and mistakes, their relationship will prosper.
 Of course romance and passion create memorable moments, but it is commitment, respect, negotiation and compromise that actually keeps the two of you together.
 It’s the small, daily interactions which build trust and make or break relationships, not the grand romantic gestures.

 3. The tone of your voice and your body language